Linaro/documentation/README.md

 # Documentation

-Welcome to the official documentation for Linaro and the Reference Software Platform, this documentation is written by RPB and 96Boards teams at Linaro with community contributions.
-In addition to the documentation files available in this repository, many can also be found on the [wiki](https://github.com/Linaro/documentation/wiki)
+Welcome to the official documentation for Linaro and the Reference Software Platform, these documents and instruction sets are written by the RPB and [96Boards](https://www.96boards.org) team at [Linaro](http://www.linaro.org) with community contributions and links to third-party content.

 ## Contents